How is the Samurai Shoelace coffee capsule made?

 How is a capsule made?

-What can be put on a capsule?
+What can be set on a capsule?

 How long does it take to set up?